2018 LACFF Rules & Regulations

-The 1st LA Chinese Film Festival adheres to the following rules and regulations effective immediately.
-Please carefully read this document before submitting your work and contact the festival committee with any questions.
-Applicants, who complete the registration process, implicitly agree to the rules and terms outlined within this document.
-The LA Chinese Film Festival Committee reserves the rights to make final decisions and interpretations for those cases not clearly described below.
+The 2nd edition of the LA Chinese Film Festival will launch its call for entries on June 1st, 2018.
+The LA Chinese Film Festival adheres to the following rules and regulations.
+We invite applicants to read this document carefully before submitting their work and contact the festival committee with any questions.
+Applicants who complete the registration process implicitly agree to the rules and terms outlined within this document.
+The LA Chinese Film Festival Committee reserves the right to make final decisions and interpretations for those cases not clearly described below.

 1. Mission Statement

 The purpose of the LA Chinese Film Festival is to identify and promote high-quality, Chinese-focused films; promote Chinese filmmakers; and foster cultural diversity.
 Through film screenings, panels, and social events; the Los Angeles Chinese Film Festival strives to advance the understanding of contemporary Chinese film culture in Los Angeles and North America, as well as the Chinese language community around the world by building a platform for Chinese filmmakers and North American audiences.
 By creating opportunities for cultural exchange and cooperation with outstanding international colleagues, the committee hopes that the festival will serve as a support structure in Los Angeles for independent Chinese cinema.

 2.1.
 The Film Must Satisfy at least One of the Conditions Below

 - The main language of the film is a Chinese language or dialect

 - The creative team includes people of Chinese ethnicity/heritage (e.g. director, screenwriter and lead actor/actress) This includes people with ethnic backgrounds from Chinese-speaking regions such as Hong Kong, Taiwan, and Singapore

 - The film’s content focuses on Chinese society, Chinese culture/heritage, or the lives of Chinese people/Chinese speaking people/people of Chinese heritage